June 1, 2012

-At Charleston Race Week, I was on a Melges 20, where we had nine races on Course Three.
+At the 2015 Charleston Race Week, I sailed on a Melges 20, where we had nine races on Course Three.
 The lessons I learned from that event apply to everybody, so I am passing them along to my fellow one design sailors.

 We got a great start about mid-line with speed.
 The fleet split in half with about half the boats at the windward end of the line going to the right, and from the middle of the line down going to the left.
 We slowly got lifted on starboard tack and were in a bit more velocity than both sides of the racecourse.